espressif/esptool/flasher_stub/README.md

 # To Test

-To test the built stub, you can run `make embed` (or `make embed WITHOUT_ESP8266=1`), which will update the stubs in `esptool.py` to the newly compiled ones.
+To test the built stub, you can run `make install` (or `make install WITHOUT_ESP8266=1`), which will update the stubs in `esptool.py` to the newly compiled ones.
 Or there are some convenience wrappers to make testing quicker to iterate on:

 * Running `esptool_test_stub.py` is the same as running `esptool.py`, only it uses the just-compiled stubs from the build directory.